brownphotographic/BrightTable/README.md

 2. Grant access to the photo library folders
 If your photo library lives outside your home folder (e.g. an NFS mount), you'll need to grant that path too.
 There are two folders you will want to expose
 - Immich managed library.
 In the settings
-- Optional (and recommended to set up):For externally managed folder (e.g. a network share that you can expose to immich https://docs.immich.app/features/libraries)
+- Optional (and recommended to set up) - for externally managed folder (e.g. a network share that you can expose to immich https://docs.immich.app/features/libraries)

 To do this, in Flatseal scroll down to Filesystem.
 In the Other files, enter the paths. e.g.
 - /mnt/nfs/path/to/your/immich-managed-library-share
 - /mnt/nfs/path/to/your/own-externally-managed-library-folder

 More more details see [What this actually does under the hood](#what-this-actually-does-under-the-hood) under Developers below.

+3. Grant access to /tmp under Filesystem if not already granted

+4. If you print, grant access to Printing System under Socket

 **4. Launch**